polarsquad/docker-basics-workshop/www/content/04-managing-containers.md

     172.17.0.1 - - [01/Feb/2019:13:12:58 +0000] "GET / HTTP/1.1" 200 612 "-" "Mozilla/5.0 (X11; Fedora; Linux x86_64; rv:64.0) Gecko/20100101 Firefox/64.0" "-"
     ...

-You can also follow the flow of logs with the help of the `-f` flag:
+You can also follow the flow of logs with the help of the `-f` flag.

     $ docker logs -f web

+Use Ctrl+C to exit the log follow command.

 ## Examining container processes

 We can use the `docker top` command to examine the processes running inside a container.
-Let's see what the NGINX container is running:
+Let's see what's running in the NGINX container.

     $ docker top web
     UID     PID      PPID     C     STIME     TTY    TIME       CMD